civetweb/civetweb/docs/UserManual.md

 either `.shtml` or `.shtm`.
 These extentions may be changed using the `ssi_pattern` option.

-Unknown SSI directives are silently ignored by civetweb.
+Unknown SSI directives are silently ignored by CivetWeb.
 Currently, two SSI directives are supported, `<!--#include ...>` and `<!--#exec "command">`.
 Note that the `<!--#include ...>` directive supports three path specifications: